elatov/elatov.github.io/_posts/2017-10-22-using-flannel-with-coreos.md

 ### CoreOS issue with docker network bridges

-Later on as I was doing some research I ran into [this](https://github.com/coreos/bugs/issues/1936) coreos issue.
-And it looks like with the new CoreOS version (**1353.6.0**) there were some race condition with interface claiming between **docker** and the **systemd** network service.
+Later on as I was doing some research I ran into [this](https://github.com/coreos/bugs/issues/1936) CoreOS issue.
+And it looks like with the new CoreOS version (**1353.6.0**) there was a race condition with interface claiming between **docker** and the **systemd** network service.
 And the following modification:

 	[Match]
 	 Type=bridge
 	-Name=docker*
 	+Name=docker* br-*

-In the following file: **50-docker.network**, would've probably fixed my original issue, but I was still happy to move to **flannel** for future expansion.
+In the the **50-docker.network** file, would've probably fixed my original issue, but I was still happy to move my containers to **flannel** for future expansion.